bernardosecades/bernardosecades.github.io/_posts/2017-05-02-using-local-packages-as-composer-dependencies.md

 }
 ```

-Instead of put url of repository we put the repository will be in local path (`"type":"path"`) indicate
+Instead of put the url of repository we put the repository will be in local path (`"type":"path"`) indicate
 our local path.

 To easily the development we can put options `"symlink": true`, so when we will modify our package `myPackage`